 If you want to avoid the transportation and ticket hassle, you can consider joining a Sun Moon Lake tour.

-If you are staying in Taichung before or after visiting Sun Moon Lake, make sure to also check out my article on the best day trips from Taichung, including Sun Moon Lake of course.
+If you are staying in Taichung before or after visiting Sun Moon Lake, make sure to also check out my article on the best day trips from Taichung, including Sun Moon Lake of course, and my detailed guide to planning your Taiwan trip.

 NT$1100 Sun Moon Lake Pass